jwvdiermen/grunt-include-source/README.md

 # grunt-include-source

 > Include your sources into your HTML files automatically.
-Also supports including Bower components that expose their source files via the *sources* property in the `bower.json` file.

 ## Getting Started
 This plugin requires Grunt `~0.4.4`